-The tutorial will take you through the following steps for practice defining, configuring and using private data with Fabric:
+The tutorial will take you through the following steps to practice defining, configuring and using private data with Fabric:

 - 1. Build a collection definition JSON file - 2.
 Read and Write private data using chaincode APIs - 3.
 Install and instantiate chaincode with a collection - 4.
 Store private data - 5.
-Query the private data as an authorized peer - 6.
-Query the private data as an unauthorized peer
+Query the private data as an authorized peer

+- 6. Query the private data as an unauthorized peer

-- 7. Purge Private Data - 8.
-Using indexes with private data
+- 7. Purge Private Data

+- 8. Using indexes with private data

+- 9. Additional resources